The Black-Scholes Equation in Presence of Arbitrage: Geometric Arbitrage Theory Background

-because $f_j$ is in $\text{Range}(\sigma)$ for $j=1,\dots,K$ and $P$ is the projection onto $\text{Range}(\sigma)^\bot$ . \end{proof} Next, we show the equivalence of the (ZC) condition with (NFLVR) in the case of It\^o's dynamics. \begin{proposition} Under the same assumptions as Proposition \ref{PropIto}, the zero curvature condition for the market model (\ref{Dyn}) is equivalent to the no-free-lunch-with-vanishing-risk condition. \end{proposition} \begin{proof} By Proposition \ref{curvature} the zero curvature (ZC) condition $R=0$ is equivalent with the existence of a stochastic process $(C_t)_{t\ge0}$ such that for all $i=1,\dots,N$ the equation
+Next, we show the equivalence of the (ZC) condition with (NFLVR) in the case of It\^o's dynamics. \begin{proposition} Under the same assumptions as Proposition \ref{PropIto}, the zero curvature condition for the market model specified by (\ref{Dyn}) , that is